TBCX

 Errors

-Typical errors include: unreadable input; unwritable output; unknown/unsupported AuxData; size limit exceeded; runaway serialization (too many literals, blocks, excessive recursion depth, or output too large); short read/write.
+Typical errors include: read error from the input channel or opened file; unwritable output; unknown/unsupported AuxData; size limit exceeded; runaway serialization (too many literals, blocks, excessive recursion depth, or output too large); an unsupported statically recognized cross-interpreter script occurrence; or short read/write.

 Notes